SIG MP41

-SIG MP-41 Neuhausen Submachine Gun - also referred to as just SIG MP-41 - is a Swiss submachine gun designed by Schweizerische Industrie Gesellschaft in 1941.
+SIG MP-41 Neuhausen Submachine Gun is a Swiss submachine gun designed by Schweizerische Industrie Gesellschaft in 1941.
 It was one of submachine gun candidates for Swiss Army during World War II, but was not chosen.
 Instead, the Furrer MP41/44 was adopted, mainly due to Colonel Adolf Furrer's influence in the Swiss Army at the time.

-The MP41 is an extremely rare firearm, with only about 200 samples ever produced.
+The MP41 is a rare firearm, with only about 200 samples ever produced.

 History

 At the onset of World War II, Switzerland had declared neutrality in the fast-escalating conflict.
 The prospect of potential invasion by Nazi Germany was a real possibility and in preparation for such scenario, the Kriegs Technisch Amt, sent out an ordnance survey to Swiss Army in May 1940.
-Upon reviewing the results, the outfit found that the Swiss Army had less than 500 submachine guns at their disposal and the matter needed to be rectified urgently.
+Upon reviewing the results, the outfit found that the Swiss Army had fewer than 500 submachine guns at their disposal and the matter needed to be rectified urgently.

-The Swiss army commissioned SIG and W+F Bern, then the two of the largest domestic small arms producers in Switzerland, to create new submachine gun prototypes for the Army.
+The Swiss army commissioned SIG and W+F Bern, two of the largest domestic small arms producers in Switzerland, to create new submachine gun prototypes for the Army.

-For Swiss Army, SIG developed the MP-41, which as an evolution of the SIG's prior MKMO submachine gun platform.
+SIG developed the MP-41, which as an evolution of SIG's prior MKMO submachine gun platform.

 Like the MKMO, the MP-41 retained the swiveling magazine housing that folded horizontally into a groove in the fore-end.
 A prototype without this feature was also designed.